httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 # Requiring Use of TLS {#commit}

-The mechanism described in this specification is trivial to mount an active attack against, for two
+The mechanism described in {{well-known}} is trivial to mount an active attack against for two
 reasons:

 * A client that doesn't perform authentication is an easy victim of server impersonation, through